Best Under-Sink Water Filters 2026: 5 PFAS-Free Picks

 What About PFAS Specifically?

 Only filters certified to NSF/ANSI P473 are independently verified for PFAS removal.
 The Cloud RO, Aquasana AQ-5300+, and Clearly Filtered 3-Stage all carry this certification.
-For a full breakdown of how water quality fits into a healthy kitchen, read The Smart-Eco Kitchen 2026.

 The Bottom Line